MizarNevelli/cv-latex/README.md

-# My cv made with latex
+# My cv written with latex